 The most important thing to remember when you find out you’re pregnant is also the simplest – don’t panic.
 It’s easy to start imagining terrible outcomes, but just take some deep breaths and do your best to stay calm.
-Remember that women and couples deal with pregnancy and parenting every day.
+Remember that women and couples deal with unplanned pregnancy and parenting every day.
 You’re certainly not alone, and there will always be ways to get help.

 Make Sure You’re Really Pregnant

 You might be surprised to find out how many women start worrying about being pregnant before they’ve even taken a test.
 While a late or missed period is a common sign of being pregnant, it’s not foolproof.
 You need to take an accurate pregnancy test to ensure you’re really pregnant.
 At ABC Women’s Center, we offer free and confidential pregnancy tests to any woman who needs one.
 Schedule an appointment at one of our clinics today online.

 Once you know you’re really pregnant, you also need to make sure the pregnancy is healthy and viable.
 An ultrasound examination can tell you whether your pregnancy is healthy and if it is growing safely in your uterus.
 It can also tell you the estimated gestational age of your baby and your estimated due date.
 This information helps you plan ahead and tells you what pregnancy options are available to you.

 Not sure whether you’re ready to be a parent?
 You have a few different pregnancy options you can consider.
 Each one has its own upsides and downsides, so you need to research them all in order to make a fully informed decision.

 - Parenting – Parenting is the most common choice, but if you aren’t in a stable life situation, it can be difficult.